HackerSchool/22-23-internal-learning/git-curl-FOSS/presentation.md

 - This means you can work freely, without pushing "trash" to the main repo
     - You can even start your own version of the project!
 - Once you're ready to merge your changes into the main repo you can open a **pull request**
     - This is one way of contributing code to a public repo if you aren't a contributor (=have write access)
-- In medium-small projects, branching may be enough

 ![](./forkBtn.png)